 Offering more access points and options will help new and existing customers leverage Oracle technology.
 Managing connectivity complexity with API lifecycle governance and advanced control solutions across offerings, Apiary and Oracle offer industry-leading tools to lower barriers of entry to obtaining robust and secure cloud applications.

 Mark Hurd serves as Oracle Corporation’s chief executive officer and holds membership on the Board of Directors.
-After naming Mark president in 2010.
-Oracle founder Larry Ellison announced in 2014 that he would step down from the CEO position, appointing Mark Hurd and Safra Catz as CEOs.
-At Oracle, Mark directs corporate strategy and long-term growth, using his decades of experience in the technology industry to plot Oracle’s course.
+Hurd was appointed as Oracle’s president in 2010 and became Oracle CEO alongside Safra Catz in 2014 when founder Larry Ellison announced he would step down to become the company’s chief technology officer.
+At Oracle, Hurd directs corporate strategy and long-term growth, using his decades of experience in the technology industry to plot Oracle’s course.

 Follow Mark Hurd on Twitter

-Mark Hurd has been recognized for his contributions to the technology industry by a variety of news outlets and publications: he has been named to CRN’s 25 Most Influential Executives list three times as well as their Top 25 Executives list twice.
-In 2009, Barron’s recognized Mark as one of their Best CEOs and Forbes named him one of the Top Gun CEOs in the tech industry.
-Mark Hurd has been named CEO of the Year by the San Francisco Chronicle and one of 50 Who Matter Now by Business 2.0.
+Hurd has earned many accolades in his nearly two decades as a chief executive.
+He was named to CRN’s 25 Most Influential Executives list three times and secured placement on their annual Top 25 Executives list twice.
+In 2009, Barron’s recognized Hurd as one of their Best CEOs and Forbes named him one of the Top Gun CEOs in the tech industry.
+Hurd was also named CEO of the Year by the San Francisco Chronicle and was recognized as one of the 50 Who Matter Now by Business 2.0.